* Vote on healthcare bill delayed until next month

-The sources clarified that Draghi intended to signal tolerance for a period of weaker inflation, not an imminent policy tightening.
+The sources, however, clarified that he intended to signal tolerance for a period of weaker inflation, not an imminent policy tightening.

 San Francisco Fed head John Williams said investors may be getting overly complacent about risks and that “the stock market seems to be running pretty much on fumes.”

-The healthcare legislation is the first plank of President Trump's domestic policy agenda, with investors eager for him to move onto his other plans, including tax cuts and infrastructure spending.
+The healthcare legislation, which has encountered resistance from several Republicans, is the first plank of President Donald Trump’s domestic policy agenda, with investors eager for him to move onto his other plans, including tax cuts, infrastructure spending and deregulation.

-Oil prices rose about 1 percent but concerns remained that a three-year supply glut is far from over.
+Oil edged lower towards $47 a barrel after an industry report said U.S. inventories increased, reviving concerns that a three-year supply glut is far from over.